Programming-Project-2021-22/course-project-irenejosephine/README.md

 ### 5.1.
 Overall Experience

 The idea for this project came to us pretty easly but the realization did not come as easy.
 We wanted to creat something that could be actual useful.
 We intially struggled with the impossibility of using a database.
-The choice between a web app and a desktop us took us some times but at the end we choose a desktop app becaut it would be easier to upload picture of items for the users.
+The choice between a web app and a desktop us took us some times but at the end we choose a desktop app because it would be easier to upload picture of items for the users.
 We did not manage the time given in the best way but by the end we were able to make it work.

 ### 5.2.
 Division of Responsibilities